-- Drug tests – THC will show up on a drug test.
+- Drug tests – THC does show up on drug tests.
 This could lead to losing a job.

 - Pregnancy – smoking marijuana while pregnant may cause a baby to be born early (premature).
 The baby may weigh less than other babies when born.